Oh Brother, Where Art Thou?: Reception

 In its original broadcast, "Oh Brother, Where Art Thou?" finished twenty-sixth in the ratings for the week of February 18–24, 1991.
 With a Nielsen rating of 15.4, equivalent to approximately 14.1 million viewing households, it was the highest-rated show on Fox that week.

 Since airing, the episode has received mostly positive reviews from television critics.
-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, wrote that although it is "inevitable" that Homer's car will be a disaster, the "joy of this episode is anticipating exactly what sort of disaster".
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, wrote that although it is "inevitable" that Homer's car will be a disaster, the "joy of this episode is anticipating exactly what sort of disaster".

 A member of the IGN staff wrote in a season two review that "Oh Brother, Where Art Thou?" is one of the "real winners to be found in the second season".
 Dawn Taylor of The DVD Journal thought the most memorable line of the episode was Homer's idea of the perfect car, "You know that little ball you put on the aerial so you can find your car in a parking lot?
 That should be on every car!
 And some things are so snazzy they never go out of style — like tail fins!
 And bubble domes!
 And shag carpeting!"

 DVD Movie Guide's Colin Jacobson called the episode a solid episode and said that the introduction of Homer's brother "could have been gimmicky, especially with a big-name guest star like DeVito, but the concept fared nicely".
 Jacobson added that he thought DeVito "brought spark to his part and made Herb fun and lively.
 The parts in which Homer developed his car were also hilarious and offered some of the show's best bits.
 The program even showed some great little moments, like the hallmark Simpson five o'clock shadow on infant Herb."